cobir13/MTG-Walls-AI/readme.txt

 Notes comparing this program to the real Magic:The Gathering rules:
     - cannot activate mana abilities WHILE casting a spell. (must pre-float all mana to pay for the spell)
-    - "Gold" mana that can be used to pay for any colored cost, to simplify choices during goldfish games.
+    - "Gold" mana can be used to pay for any colored cost, to simplify choices during goldfish games.
     - fetchlands are deliberately templated as an enter-the-battlefield effect rather than as an activated ability, to simplify choices during goldfish games.
-    - All targets are chosen at cast-time.
-Nothing is chosen on resolution.
     - There is no difference between "choosing" a target and "targeting" one.
+    - Triggered abilities can only trigger from play.
+Cards like Narcomoeba or Bridge From Below, whose triggers operate from non-battlefield zones, do not yet work.
+Implementing them would require messing with the add-to-zone functions in Player so that they report their abilities properly.
+    - Drawing a card will not trigger any abilities that care about a card moving into your hand generically or leaving your deck generically.
+It will only trigger things which explicitly care about "drawing a card".

 Notes on actually-correct things:
     - "casting" a land doesn't use the stack